dbAbstract/RestaurantAPI/README.md

 # RestaurantAPI
 A Rust REST API created using the Rocket framework with a SQLite database.
 Handles requests coming from clients (waiters) to handle orders coming in from customers at various tables.
+Below are the instructions for building, running, and then finally sending requests to the REST API.

 **How To Build + Run The Application:**
 1. Clone the repository into your computer.
 This can be done by downloading the .zip file from GitHub or using the 'git clone' command.